SAP-archive/cloud-cf-furnitureshop-documentation/Exercise-06-Comments-and-Ratings-Backend/README.md

 1. The application consists of 3 modules - `ratings_backend`, `ratings_frontend` and `tweets_comments`.
 In this exercise, we will focus on the `ratings_backend` module.

-1. Open the `ratings_backend` module and navigate to the `package.json` file which lists all the packages that your module depends on.
+1. Open the `ratings_backend` module and navigate to `package.json`.
+This file lists all the packages on which your module depends.

     ![Step Image](images/Exercise6_1-6_ratings_backend.png)